Fequently Asked Questions

 Public middle and high school students in Iredell County may enroll.

 The Middle School Program is for students in grades 6 – 8*.
-Students may apply in 6th, 7th or 8th grade. (*MGSD begins with 7th grade.)
+Students may apply in 6th, 7th, or 8th grade.

-The High School Program is for students in grades 9 – 11.
-However, students need to apply no later than 10th grade to be admitted into the program.
-There is no 11th or 12th grade application to the Program.
+The High School Program is for students in grades 9 – 10.
+Students need to apply no later than 10th grade to be admitted into the program.
+There is no 11th or 12th-grade application to the Program.

-Students must complete the senior program in order to apply for Last Dollar Grants or scholarships from the Crosby Scholars Program.
+Students must complete the junior/senior program in order to apply for Last Dollar Grants or scholarships from the Crosby Scholars Program.

 -